lirmm/waves-core/docs/dev_doc/waves_dev_doc.rst

 * Submission: waves.wcore.models.services.BaseSubmission

-To extends these models, simply declare your classes in your models, and then declare your classes as new “Service” and “Submission” models in your Django settings.py as follow:
+To extend these models, simply declare your classes in your models, and then declare your classes as new “Service” and “Submission” models in your Django settings.py as follow:

 WCORE_SERVICE_MODEL = 'yourapp.YourOverriddenServiceClass'
 WCORE_SUBMISSION_MODEL = ‘yourapp.YourOverriddenSubmissionClass’